Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/com.unity.mobile.notifications.md

 var notification = new iOSNotification()
 {
-	// You can optional specify a custom Identifier which can later be
+	// You can optionally specify a custom Identifier which can later be
-	// used to cancel the notification, if you don't an unique string
+	// used to cancel the notification, if you don't set one, an unique
-	// will be generated automtically.
+	// string will be generated automatically.
-	//Identifier = "_notification_01"
+	Identifier = "_notification_01"
 	Title = title,
 	Body = "Scheduled at: " + DateTime.Now.ToShortDateString() + " triggered in 5 seconds",
 	Subtitle = "This is a subtitle, something, something important...",